 CMS Five-Star Quality Rating System

-On Aug.
-10 the Centers for Medicare & Medicaid Services (CMS) published new Five-Star rankings on its Nursing Home Compare (NHC) website.
+The Centers for Medicare & Medicaid Services (CMS) publish Five-Star rankings on its Nursing Home Compare (NHC) website.
 The ratings reflect new metrics and methodological changes that expand the quality measure component of the system.

 If you need any assistance with media inquiries or talking points, contact Eric Kiehl, PHCA Director of Communications at firstname.lastname@example.org or 717-221-7935.